Debt Camel

 Can you stop using a credit card?
 There’s only one way to find out!

-If you are serious about paying off your debt, stopping using your credit cards and catalogues is the key first step to take.
+If you are serious about paying off your debt, you have to stop using it.

-1. “I’m only using credit cards for convenience as they save having to think about how much money is in my bank account at every point in the month”
+• “I’m only using credit cards as they save having to think about how much money is in my bank account at every point in the month”

-2. “I use them because of extra legal protection”
+• “I use them because of the extra legal protection”

-Unless your debts are clearly going down each month, you are probably just fooling yourself with these excuses.
+Unless your debts are clearly dropping each month, you may be fooling yourself with these excuses.

 0.5% or 1% cash back or loyalty card points are tiny compared to the interest you are paying every month.
-They are great for people who clear their balances in full every month, but not if you don’t.
-The legal protection only applies if you buy something large, not your groceries, petrol or everyday expenses.
+Great for people who clear their balances in full every month, but not if you don’t.

 If you are only paying the minimums and still spending on the card, it will take 10, 15 or more years to clear the extra debt you are adding.
 That pair of shoes will be in the bin long before they are paid for.